ajwills72/rminr/docs/maps/plymouth-map.md

 ## PSYC411 Learning (Semester 1, first four weeks)

 * [Introduction to RStudio](../intro-rstudio.md).
-How to get RStudio, and a basic introduction to the software.
+A basic introduction to the software.

 * [Exploring data](../exploring-incomes.html).
 Means, medians, and histograms.